-A science-based framework to face the fears found at the edge of your comfort zone.
+A science-based framework to face and challenge the fears found at the edge of your comfort zone.

 On the list of anxiety-inducing, gut-wrenching scenarios, negotiating with yourself to start a new professional venture can rank somewhere between trying to talk yourself into walking a tightrope over a 10,000-foot chasm and setting all your worldly possessions on fire.